 They also interfere with the function of platelets, which form a clot and stop bleeding.

-Diseases causing pain
+Diseases that cause pain

 Cystitis